 Other than art and crypto, are there any other activities you enjoy?

 I listen to podcasts a lot, work out, take saunas, relax with movies, and sometimes drink late with friends in blockchain meet-ups and conferences.
 As my fiancee will testify, I’m a fairly intense and mission-focused human, but now at 41, better at balancing these days than before.
 You get more done with good sleep and remembering that life can be great just listening to music.

 Any final words you would like to share?

 I just locked down a show through Max Studennikoff for the London CC Forum.
-It takes place a week before the Vegas Blockchain Week and hopefully lands me the primary sponsor for World Crypto Con.
+It takes place a week before the Vegas Blockchain Week and hopefully lands me as the primary sponsor for World Crypto Con.
 A company can have it by just collecting a 1 BTC re-paint from me.
 We will also auction a piece called HELLO for charity, as well as try to find me a 5-minute lightning spot to talk about the merger of creativity and tech.
 I hear Roger Ver is in town, and the BCH logo on the Blood On The Podcast Floor piece is still unsigned.
-Adam Williams is already aligning some amazing new ones in Vegas, so can’t wait to land to McCarran, and get this show back on the US road.
+Adam Williams is already aligning some amazing new ones in Vegas, so can’t wait to land at McCarran, and get this show back on the US road.
 London is becoming significant, but 85% of the traffic to my site comes from the states.